mpfluger/hokuspokus/README.md

 Feature transformation for [supervised learning](http://en.wikipedia.org/wiki/Supervised_learning) using equation discovery.

-For motivation, background and results see `thesis.pdf`.
+For motivation, background and results see `2006_FeatureSpaceTransformation.pdf` or the longer `thesis.pdf`.

 ## Setup